Rosalind Croucher: Human Rights Commission

 On 20 June 2017, Attorney-General George Brandis announced that Croucher would be appointed President of the Australian Human Rights Commission in place of Gillian Triggs.
 Her seven-year term began on 30 July 2017.

 In March 2018, Croucher wrote a report recommending that compensation be awarded to a man because he was refused employment by banking and insurance company Suncorp Group.
-The man had previously been convicted and sentenced to 12 months’ jail in 2008 for accessing child pornography via a “carriage service” and for possession of child pornography, and did not disclose the convictions to the company in his initial online application.
+The man had previously been convicted and sentenced to 12 months' jail in 2008 for accessing child pornography via a "carriage service" and for possession of child pornography, and did not disclose the convictions to the company in his initial online application.
 Croucher defended her report on the basis that, under Australian law, people should not be discriminated against in employment because of their criminal record, if the criminal record did not prevent them from carrying out the "inherent requirements" of the job.

 Honours

 Croucher was honoured as a Foundation Fellow of the Australian Academy of Law in 2007.
-She was appointed an Honorary Fellow of St Andrew's College of the University of Sydney in 2002, a Honorary Fellow of the Australian College of Legal Medicine in 2004, and a Honorary Life Member of the Women Lawyers’ Association of New South Wales in 2013.
+She was appointed an Honorary Fellow of St Andrew's College of the University of Sydney in 2002, an Honorary Fellow of the Australian College of Legal Medicine in 2004, and an Honorary Life Member of the Women Lawyers' Association of New South Wales in 2013.

-She was recognised as one of the 40 ‘inspirational alumni’ of the University of New South Wales in 2011 and was acknowledged for her contributions to public policy as one of Australia's ‘100 Women of Influence’ by the Australian Financial Review and Westpac.
+She was recognised as one of the 40 'inspirational alumni' of the University of New South Wales in 2011 and was acknowledged for her contributions to public policy as one of Australia's '100 Women of Influence' by the Australian Financial Review and Westpac.

-Croucher was appointed a Member of the Order of Australia in the 2015 Australia Day Honours list for “significant service to the law as an academic, to legal reform and education, to professional development, and to the arts”.
+Croucher was appointed a Member of the Order of Australia in the 2015 Australia Day Honours list for "significant service to the law as an academic, to legal reform and education, to professional development, and to the arts".